virtualjj/aws-monero-siacoin-spot-miner-poc/README.md

-# aws-monero-siacoin-spot-miner-poc
+# Automated Siacoin and Monero Miners

-POC for automating the deployment of a fleet of AWS spot instance siacoin and monero cryptocurrency miners.
+TL;DR - Mining Siacoin and Moero cryptocurrency is not profitable by any means but here is a template to automate the deployment of AWS g2 and p2 instances to mine both.